rueckstiess/mtools/README.md

 #### Description

-A script to plot query durations in a logfile (requires numpy and matplotlib packages).
+A script to plot query durations from a logfile (requires numpy and matplotlib packages).
+The operations can be grouped (colored) differently, by namespace (default), type of operation (query, insert, update, remove, getmore, command) or by thread/connection.

 Clicking on any of the plot points will print the corresponding log line to stdout.
 Clicking on the x-axis labels will output an "mlogfilter" string with the matching "--from" parameter.

+The first 9 groups can be individually toggled to hide/show with the keys 1-9.
+Pressing 0 hides/shows all groups.

     usage: mplotqueries filename [-h] [--ns [NS [NS ...]]] [--exclude-ns [NS [NS ...]]]